IrisC113/study-of-power-outages/README.md

-# study-of-power-outages
+# Study of Power Outages

-This is a project for DSC 80 at UC San Diego.
+This project is part of DSC 80 at UC San Diego.

+## Overview

-We investigate patterns of power outages across regions and time using data science methods.
+The project investigates patterns and causes of power outages using public datasets.